Muhdg/pdsnd_github/README.md

 Explore US Bikeshare

 ### Description
 This project explores bikeshare data for major US cities - chicago, new york city and washignton.
-It answers statistical data about the cities bikeshare usage in an interactive manner.
+The user is able to filter information by weekday, city, month to answer statistical questions about the cities bikeshare usage.

 ### Files used
 1. bikeshare.py